jauderho/dkimpy/README.md

 dknewkey is s script that produces private and public key pairs suitable for use with DKIM.
 Note that the private key file format used for ed25519 is not standardized (there is no standard) and is unique to dkimpy.
+Creation of keys should be done in a secure environment.
+If an unauthorized entity gains access to current private keys they can generate signed email that will pass DKIM checkes and will be difficult to repudiate.

 dkimsign is a filter that reads an RFC822 message on standard input, and writes the same message on standard output with a DKIM-Signature line